i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 TODO update this section after proposal is stable.

-The following cryptographic operations are required by each party to initiate a New Session and do the first ratchet:
+The following cryptographic operations are required by each party to exchange New Session and New Session Reply messages:

 - HMAC-SHA256: 3 per HKDF, total TBD
 - ChaChaPoly: 2 each